 Increased vascularity: Should the bone fracture or surgery be undertaken, active Paget’s disease has the potential to result in excessive blood loss.
 This is because blood flow increases to areas where Paget’s disease is active.

 Heart disease: Paget’s disease does not directly affect the heart but if it is in many bones, is highly active and uncontrolled, the heart may have to work harder to pump extra blood to the affected bones.
 Whilst heart failure due to this increased blood flow has been reported, it is extremely rare.

 Osteosarcoma: An unusual and very rare complication of Paget’s disease is a type of bone cancer, called osteosarcoma.
 This occurs in less than 1:1,000 people with the disease.
-Members of the Paget's Association can login to the member area to read an article by experts in Norwich and read about Allan Reid who developed this rare condition.
-You can also contact our nurse helpline: [email protected] 0161 7994646 or 07713568197.
+Members of the Paget's Association can login to the members' area to read an article by experts in Norwich and read about Allan Reid who developed this rare condition.
 The Bone Cancer Research trust also has information on their website.